 Pick Up Policy

 When picking up your child in the afternoon, you must sign them out and notify a staff member you are leaving.
 Do not send in another child to pick up your child.
-Children will only be released to persons specified on your registration form.
+Children will only be released to persons specified on your registration form pick-up list.
 Please advise others picking up your children to have valid identification on them.
 Please let us know if someone other than a parent will be picking them up.
+You must also submit an email or a signed note if someone NOT on the pick-up list will be picking up your child.
 Children must be picked up no later than 6:00 pm.
 If you are late you will be charged $5 per minute.
 After 10 minutes the staff will call names listed on your emergency form to come pick up your child.

 Drop Off Policy

 When dropping off your child at PAL you must accompany your child into the building, sign them in and notify a staff member that you are there.
 NEVER LEAVE A CHILD IF A STAFF MEMBER IS NOT PRESENT!

 Children may NOT attend the program if they have been sent home from school for behavior problems or illness.
 You must pay your weekly rate whether your child attends or not.
 A two-week notice is required to change your child’s permanent schedule.
 A change of schedule does not pertain to family vacations or enrichment programs, your regularly contracted rate applies during those times to hold your child’s spot.

 If your child will not be attending the afternoon program for any reason, or should you need to add your child on to an afternoon they do not usually attend, you must call 207-363-1441 to notify us prior to 1:45pm.
 Our answering machine is always on for you to leave a message, please do not email changes; emails are not an acceptable form of notification of schedule changes.
 There is a $10.00 no-call fee each time you do not notify us by phone of these types of changes by 1:45pm that day.